treskon/elo-indexserver-client/README.md

 For more information visit the [Documentation](https://treskon.github.io/elo-indexserver-client/) or see the docstrings in the code.

+There are also some demos via juptyer notebook in the examples folder.
+See [Readme](examples/Readme.md) for more information.

 ## Technical Details

 The client library is based on the OpenAPI specification provided by ELO Indexserver.
 Downloaded from the ELO Server